-With Mother's Day being tomorrow in the UK, I thought it would be nice to have a post to share with partners and family, just in case they insist on making any of our mummies and mummies to be breakfast in bed, make you a lovely meal or decide to take you for a meal out.
+With Mother's Day coming up soon in the UK (Sunday 26th March), I thought it would be nice to have a post to share with partners and family, just in case they insist on making any of our mummies and mummies to be breakfast in bed, make you a lovely meal or decide to take you for a meal out.
 So this is a post for sharing with your loved ones so that they can help you have a wonderful Mother's Day 😉

 Breakfast in bed

 Breakfast in bed is a lovely thought, but could also potentially turn into a bowl of cereal, toast and jam or a glass of orange juice being thrown back at you and a GD Mum breaking down into an uncontrollable sobbing woman!
 Beware, you've been warned!

 With gestational diabetes, insulin resistance is at it's worst in the morning and so breakfast can be the trickiest meal of the day for ladies to eat, but it's also important that they do have something to eat in order to gain control of blood sugar levels.

 To understand what types of breakfasts will be better tolerated, you need to have an understanding of our 8 golden rules of eating.
 The detail around our 8 golden rules can be found here.

 Quick tips would be to leave the cereal closed at the back of the cupboard, only use bread/toast if there is one that you know or think they can tolerate (best breads for GD can be found here) and aim for a nice high protein breakfast!

 If making a cooked breakfast avoid things like baked beans and ketchup, sticking to high meat content or Quorn sausages, bacon or turkey rashers, mushrooms cooked in butter, eggs and a grilled tomato.

 Fruit salad is not a good alternative as there is too much fructose (sugar) in most fruits to be tolerated.